 John Mannion won the support of three women's groups, including Planned Parenthood, this week.

 The endorsements were announced at a press conference Tuesday in Fayetteville.
-Mannion, D-Westvale, was joined by representatives from Planned Parenthood Empire State Acts, the central New York chapter of the National Organization for Women and New Feminists for Justice.
+Mannion, D-Westvale, was joined by representatives from Planned Parenthood Empire State Acts, the New York state chapter of the National Organization for Women and New Feminists for Justice.

 The three groups endorsed Mannion in the 50th Senate District race.
 He is vying for the seat being vacated by state Sen. John DeFrancisco, a Republican who is retiring after 25 years in office.